LinkMesh

 One command.
 It just works.

 Install the LinkMesh Server on any Linux VM in a single command.
-The .deb / .rpm postinstall bootstraps the internal CA, the TLS certificate, the JWT secret, the GitOps config repo, and the default admin user, then starts the systemd service.
+The .deb / .rpm postinstall generates the JWT secret, initializes the GitOps config repo, and seeds the default admin account, then starts the systemd service.
+It serves plain HTTP on port 8080 — put a reverse proxy in front to terminate TLS.
 Open the web UI and enroll your first Collector.

 Full step-by-step guide including UI walkthrough and Kubernetes install: Quickstart on docs.linkmesh.io →